metacpan/metacpan-cpan-extracted/distros/F/File-HomeDir/README.md

 ## my\_data

-The `my_data` method takes no arguments and returns the directory where local applications should stored their internal data for the current user.
+The `my_data` method takes no arguments and returns the directory where local applications should store their internal data for the current user.

 Generally an application would create a subdirectory such as `.foo`,